 ECHO: Journal of the National Black Association for Speech-Language and Hearing

-ECHO: Journal of the National Black Association for Speech-Language and Hearing is an international, peer-reviewed e-journal concerning communication and communication disorders within and among the social, cultural and linguistically diverse populations, with an emphasis on those populations who are underserved.
+ECHO: Journal of the National Black Association for Speech-Language and Hearing is the official peer-reviewed journal of the National Black Association for Speech-Language and Hearing.
+It is an international, peer-reviewed e-journal concerning communication and communication disorders and differences within and across socially, culturally, and linguistically diverse populations, with an emphasis on those populations who are underserved.

 Click to view: